-After a degree in geophysics from Durham (UK) and graduate work at Oxford, I spent eight years at Scripps Institution of Oceanography.
-There, I continued my research interests of lithospheric flexure using shipboard gravity and bathymetry, the construction of satellite-derived geoid and gravity fields, and, the creation of gridded depth databases from echo-soundings and contours.
-I spent five of those years years working part-time in the SIO Geological Data Centre.
+After a degree in geology-geophysics from Durham (UK) and a doctorate at Oxford in tectonics and geodynamics, I spent eight years at Scripps Institution of Oceanography in California.
+There, I continued my research interests of lithospheric flexure involving the analysis of shipboard gravity and bathymetry and the construction of satellite-derived geoid and gravity fields.
+As part of the GEBCO project, I worked on generating gridded depth databases from ocean echo-soundings and contours.
+I also participated in a nine sea-going research cruises and worked in the SIO Geological Data Centre.

 At Lamont, I am part of the IEDA geoinformatics group, working at the intersection of geoscience data and technology.
 In addition to being the GeoPRISMS Data Portal Manager, I work on the development of the GeoMapApp data tool, and help with the group's outreach efforts including mentoring summer interns.
 I have also worked on providing content for the EarthObserver and PolarExplorer:Sea-Level apps.
 I interact with educators at all levels and earned a masters degree in education from Teachers College to help inform those conversations.